Lion’s mane mushroom extract powder available.

 This is a hotly debated topic.
 First, let’s go over lion’s mane powder versus an extract.
 An extract will always be more potent than the mushroom powder since it’s a concentrated form.

 The extract strength is either shown as a ratio (such as 8:1) or standardized for a certain percentage of an analyte.
+This Nammex Lion’s Mane extract conforms to a minimum of 25% beta-glucans content.

 For quality determination, it’s more accurate to measure for beta-glucans rather than the broad spectrum which constitutes polysaccharides.
 Polysaccharide content can be falsely inflated by manufacturers.